iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.2.1/report.md

 > I've been in close contact with 2 people with confirmed covid and the app failed to notify me.
 It doesn't work.<br> :date: __2021-03-14 19:14:36__

 > Has been pretty useless I think.
 It relies on people being honest enough to add a positive test.<br> :date: __2021-03-14 16:54:20__

-> Ok stop giving me this ad I don't go outside<br> :date: __2021-03-13 22:31:14__

-> I have this app on both my phone and my works phone.
-I've been in contact with 5 people who have had covid .
-5 of them gave my details as being close contact .
-I have my works phone and personal phone on me at all times.
-Yet not once did I get anything from track trace alerting me of my contact with covid.
-I did isolate and contacted people I was with to be vigilante of any symptoms.
-I didn't have any but i still isolated to protect others.
-Which is clearly not what this app is doing at all.<br> :date: __2021-03-11 22:05:24__